-me (of the Project (1) Certified that the project for which the land is required has administratively approved vide Department Letter No.: dated for direct purchase through negotiation with the land owners.
+Certified that the project for which the land is required has administratively approved vide Department Letter No.: dated for direct purchase through negotiations with the land owners.
 (2) The estimated cost of the land is of Rs and necessary budget was sanctioned and funds are available towards cost of acquisition through direct purchase.
 (3) The Department undertakes to pay full amount in case of award by the District Level Land Purchase Committee (DLLPC), Rehabilitation and Resettlement Authority/ High Court/ Supreme Court as and when asked to do so by the Deputy Commissioner/ District Collector/ Appropriate Government. <designation></designation> <requiring body=""></requiring>